maltiadarsh/sentiment-analysis-app/README.md

     - On submission, it makes an HTTP POST request to the Flask API.
     - It receives the JSON response and displays the result in a user-friendly, color-coded format.

-*(Optional but highly recommended: Create a simple diagram using a tool like diagrams.net or Excalidraw and embed the image here.)*

 ---